mehdihadeli/envoy-samples/dynamic-envoy-proxy/readme.md

             port_value: "8181" # Listening port from the application.
 ```

-The last part of the configuration file is eds.yaml.
-This file contains address and port values to call any endpoint we want to include for the cluster.
+The last part of the configuration file is `eds.yaml`.
+This file contains `address` and `port values` to call any endpoint we want to include for the cluster.

+> You can define only one resource item at this point but more than one endpoints can be defined.

 ``` bash
 docker run --name=proxy-dynamic -d \